-Mechanisms for Providing Additional Funding for ELs
+Mechanisms for Providing

+Additional Funding for ELs321

-25 STATES use a flat weight system to allocate additional funding to ELs (districts receive funding for each EL regardless of individual student characteristics).
-11 STATES use a multiple weights system to allocate additional funding to ELs (district receive funding for each EL with individual student characteristics assigned specific weights).
-5 STATES use a block grant to allocate additional funding to ELs.
-5 STATES use a resource allocation model to allocate additional funding to ELs.
-2 STATES use a reimbursement system to allocate additional funding to ELs 4 STATES allocate no additional funding to ELs.
+use a flat weight system to allocate additional funding to ELs (districts receive funding for each EL regardless of individual student characteristics).

+use a multiple weights system to allocate additional funding to ELs (district receive funding for each EL with individual student characteristics assigned specific weights).

+use a block grant to allocate additional

+funding to ELs.

+use a resource allocation model to allocate additional funding to ELs.

+use a reimbursement system to allocate

+additional funding to ELs

+allocate no additional funding to ELs.

 Source: Education Commission for the States (2019).
-50 State report K-12 funding: English language learner funding. https:// c0arw235.caspio.com/ dp/b7f9300064bf196be0e34f3bba4d designated for bilingual education programs, including DLI.
-As of April 2019, New Mexico also created a process by which consortia can obtain funding for technical assistance and educator professional development, with an aim to support the educational needs of culturally and linguistically diverse students.
+50 State report K-12 funding: English language learner funding. https:/ cOarw235.caspio.com/dp/b7f9300064bf196be0e34f3bba4d designated for bilingual education programs, including DLI.326 As of April 2019, New Mexico also created a process by which consortia can obtain funding for technical assistance and educator professional development, with an aim to support the educational needs of culturally and linguistically diverse students.
+327

 California began allocating education funding through a new Local Control Funding Formula (LCFF) mechanism in 2013-14.
 This reform was aimed at streamlining the state's many different categorical funding streams into a larger, less prescriptive grant that would be weighted to give additional resources to districts and charter schools serving greater numbers of ELs, children from low-income families, and/or foster children.
 In return for this new flexibility, local policymakers are required to actively engage their school communities to draft a Local Control and Accountability Plan (LCAPs) that sets goals and explains how schools will use LCFF funds.
 Each LCAP must be approved by the local county office of education.
-EL advocates in the state have warned that the additional resources the LCFF provides for DLLs and ELs have not always been allocated equitably.
-In particular, they have raised concerns that LCAPs are frequently developed without sufficient engagement with linguistically diverse communities.
-In some cases, civil rights groups have resorted to legal action to pressure their local school districts to try and ensure that the additional state funds are aimed at serving historically underserved groups.
+328 EL advocates in the state have warned that the additional resources the LCFF provides for DLLs and ELs have not always been allocated equitably.
+329 In particular, they have raised concerns that LCAPs are frequently developed without sufficient engagement with linguistically diverse communities.
+330 In some cases, civil rights groups have resorted to legal action to pressure their local school districts to try and ensure that the additional state funds are aimed at serving historically underserved groups.
+331

 In sum, decentralized control of DLL and EL policies is neither inherently good nor bad.
 Ultimately, the decisions that states make can have positive or negative effects on short- and long-term outcomes for this group of children.
-Decentralization resettles the policymaking terrain and frees local and state policymakers to make more choices but that new terrain only becomes available at the cost of eliminating federal civil rights oversight and a fragmented funding landscape.
+Decentralization resettles the policymaking terrain and frees local and state policymakers to make more choices-but that new terrain only becomes available at the cost of eliminating federal civil rights oversight and a fragmented funding landscape.

-Decentralized control of DLL and EL policies is neither inherently good nor bad, and the decisions that states make can have positive or negative effects on short- and long-term outcomes for this group of children.

-INEQUITABLE ACCESS TO LEARNING OPPORTUNITIES FOR DUAL LANGUAGE AND ENGLISH LEARNERS: TAKEAWAYS
+INEQUITABLE ACCESS TO LEARNING OPPORTUNITIES FOR DUAL LANGUAGE AND ENGLISH LEARNERS:

+TAKEAWAYS